ChristophGeske/Covid-19-Detector/README.md

 * [Covid cough Classification on GitHub](https://github.com/rosikand/covid-cough-test)
   * convolutional neural network (CNN)
   * Uses Mobile Net an image classification network to train on [MEL spectograms](https://medium.com/analytics-vidhya/understanding-the-mel-spectrogram-fca2afa2ce53)
-    * Not sure why to transformed the spectrogram into a ML spectrogram since the mel scale is only relevant to adjust the sound to human hearing, which we don't need if only the computer is "hearing" and analysing the cough sound.
-So why the added complexity?
+    * Not sure why to transform the spectrogram into a ML spectrograms since the mel scale is only relevant to adjust the sound to human hearing, which we don't need if only the computer is "hearing" and analysing the cough sound.
-  * A similar well documented instrument classification project named [Musical Genre Classification on GitHub](https://github.com/lelandroberts97/Musical_Genre_Classification) is available with an [easy to understand article](https://towardsdatascience.com/musical-genre-classification-with-convolutional-neural-networks-ff04f9601a74) explaining the concepts.
+  * A similar well documented instrument classification project named [Musical Genre Classification on GitHub](https://github.com/lelandroberts97/Musical_Genre_Classification) is available with an [easy to understand article](https://towardsdatascience.com/musical-genre-classification-with-convolutional-neural-networks-ff04f9601a74) explaining the concept.
 * [CNN-Audio-Classifier-with-Keras-Tensorflow](https://github.com/adanRivas/CNN-Audio-Classifier-with-Keras-Tensorflow)
   * transfear learning done using the [ESC-50 dataset](https://github.com/karolpiczak/ESC-50) containing 2000 environmental audio recordings
   * mel spectograms